How much is my house really worth?

 Once your agent has provided you with an accurate estimate for your home and a suggested list price, the fun is only beginning.
 Your experienced real estate agent can also help you shorten your selling cycle and get the best offers for your home.

 Great realtors have exceptional marketing skills and will do the legwork for getting your home listed at the right price, provide photography to help showcase your home, and actively market your home to qualified buyers.
-Additionally, great realtors are skilled at negotiating so you can feel confident you have a trusted partner on your side helping you get the most value for your property.
+Additionally, great realtors are skilled at negotiating, so you can feel confident you have a trusted partner on your side, helping you get the most value for your property.

 Leave a Reply